crycode-de/ioBroker.discord/docs/en/README.md

 ![Logo](../../admin/discord.png)

-This ioBroker adapter integrates a discord bot into ioBroker.
+This [ioBroker] adapter integrates a [Discord] bot into ioBroker.

 The adapter will create an object tree including objects and states for server and channel where the bot is on.
 Also an object tree with all users seen by the bot will be created.
-Using this states, it's possible to receive and send messages and files on discord.
+Using this states, it's possible to receive and send messages and files on Discord.

-Additionally, the adapter can register discord slash commands to get and set ioBroker state values.
+Additionally, the adapter can register Discord slash commands to get and set ioBroker state values.

 * [Features](#features)
 * [Creating a Discord bot](#creating-a-discord-bot)